 (1) This rule is in addition to the RSC Order 69.

-(2) When completing a form in Schedule 1 —

-(a) the name of a party must be capitalised according to the preference of the party; and

-(b) the family name of a party must be underlined.

-[Examples: Vincent van Gogh; Wong Hei; Mary Jane Citizen.]
+[(2) deleted]

 (3) A party completing a form in Schedule 1 must adapt the form to the circumstances of the CA matter, such as where there is more than one respondent.

 (4) If an item in a form in Schedule 1 does not have enough space to complete it, the party completing it must —